Irene-Choi/KitKat-Aplus/README.md

 # KitKat-Aplus
 ## This project is generating a random Maze and find the way to treasure box !!
+### Team Pgoject at SFD by Generation Australia
+### member : Irene Choi, Soumya

+## Taking Individual Part

-- Generate random Maze (Irene)
+- Irene : Generate random Maze

+- Soumya :
-- Build index.html (Soumya) - include CSS
+  - Build index.html - include CSS
   - Display a Maze with chosen difficulty level
   - User can choose difficulty level (top-down or radio button)
   - Start Button (when click, generate maze and display it)